Things to do in and around Bright this winter

 If it’s particularly cold, you may want to pursue a number of cosy indoor pursuits.
 This might include wine tasting and some carefully paired delicious accompaniments at one of the Alpine Valleys’ premium wine producers.

 If you’re in Bright, try Billie Button Wines‘ Cellar Door on Camp Street – you can enjoy a glass or two of delicious wine at this central location, which is open daily from 12pm.
 Some interesting varietals are on offer at this winery, and its winemaker – Jo Marsh – has won numerous awards for her hand crafted wines.

-If something a bit stronger suits your pallet better, than a trip to Reed and Co Distillery in Bright may be on the cards.
+If something a bit stronger suits your pallet better, then a trip to Reed and Co Distillery in Bright may be on the cards.
 A sip or two of their very own Remedy Gin should warm your insides quite nicely on a fresh Alpine day!

-Nearby is the new Cloud 9 Escapes, which offers ‘escape room’ experiences – physical adventures where teams seek to solve puzzles or riddles based on a certain theme, utilising virtual reality technology.
+Nearby is the new Cloud 9 Escape Rooms, which offers ‘escape room’ experiences – physical adventures where teams seek to solve puzzles or riddles based on a certain theme, utilising virtual reality technology.
 Select from one of their fictional locations and take the time-based challenge!
 Indoor and outdoor options are available.